The branch in Jerusalem.

 VERSE 1.
 Seven women shall take hold of one man in that day, saying, “We will eat our own bread, and wear our own clothing.
 Just let us be called by your name.
 Take away our reproach.”

 Seven women shall take hold of one man.
 Many single men have hoped this phrase would come true for them!

 VERSE 2.
 In that day, the LORD’s branch will be beautiful and glorious, and the fruit of the land will be the beauty and glory of the survivors of Israel.

 - The faithful remnant

 shall be called holy.
-The idiom used is more than simply a label, or what theologians call a “forensic designation.”
-Rather, the idiom means a real change in character.
+This is more than simply a label, or what theologians call a “forensic designation.”
+Rather, it means a real change in character.

 the spirit of burning.
 How will the LORD cleanse Jerusalem?
 In part, with a blast of searing judgment.

 VERSE 5.
 The LORD will create over the whole habitation of Mount Zion and over her assemblies, a cloud and smoke by day, and the shining of a flaming fire by night, for over all the glory will be a canopy.

 MSG translation.
 Then God will bring back the ancient pillar of cloud by day and the pillar of fire by night and mark Mount Zion and everyone in it with his glorious presence, his immense, protective presence.